Action Plan explained plus template

 Action Plan: this article explains the concept of an Action Plan in a practical way.
 It covers what an Action Plan is, explains the steps that need to be taken, along with an example, and provides some tips.
 It also contains a downloadable and editable Action Plan template.
-After reading this article, you will understand the basics of this powerful effectiveness and time management tool.
+After reading this article, you will understand the basics of this effectiveness and time management tool.
+Enjoy reading!

 What is an Action Plan?